How to Care for Christmas Cactus – Ultimate Guide

 Outdoor Christmas Cactus Care

-It should be placed in semi-shade, in an area where it does not get direct sunlight.
+When growing outside, it should be placed in a semi-shade area where it does not get direct sunlight.

-Garden: the soil must have good drainage, otherwise the roots will rot.
+Gardening Tip: the soil must have good drainage.
+Otherwise, the roots will rot.

 Watering Christmas Cactus

-Watering should be moderate, but always ensure that the soil or substrate is completely dry before watering again.
-Therefore, on average you should water once a week in winter, and about two or three times every seven days the rest of the year.
-However, if you have it in a pot, it is important not to put a plate under it; this way, you will prevent it from rotting.
+Therefore, on average, you should water once a week in winter and about two or three times every seven days the rest of the year.
+However, if you have it in a pot, it is essential not to put a plate under it; this way, you will prevent it from rotting.

 How to Care for Christmas Cactus.